-Allen Lake is a 58-acre man-made lake located in north central Allegany County.
-It has a maximum depth of 19 feet and an average depth of 8 feet.
-It was built on private property in 1958 on the headwaters of an unnamed stream tributary to the Genesee River.
-New York State purchased the lake in 1963 along with 700 upland acres and added it to state forest land now totaling 2421 acres.
+Allen Lake is a man-made lake located in north central Allegany County.
+The lake was built on private property in 1958, on the headwaters of an unnamed tributary to the Genesee River.
+New York State purchased the lake in 1963 along with 700 upland acres and added it to adjacent state forest land now totaling 2421 acres.

-There is an unimproved launch that can handle small trailered boats or cartop boats/canoes.
-The lake is restricted to the use of electric motors only.
-Although small boats and canoes are common on the lake, the majority of fishing takes place from the 1,600-foot earthen dike.
-Has a 25 car parking lot and a seasonal use sanitary facility.
+There is an unimproved launch that can handle small trailered boats or cartop boats/canoes, located northeast of the Village of Belfast, off West Hill Road.
+The site has a 25 car parking lot and a seasonal use sanitary facility.

 There is an accessible, concrete approach and a floating T-dock for fishing.